Plan on watching the Tour de France in Paris? Here are 10 things you should know to help you plan your big day.

 4. Don't worry about being on the Avenue des Champs-Élysées – it's more crowded and although the cyclists do pass up and then down again, the road is wide and in places the barriers are quite a distance from the edge of the road.

 5. If you don’t want the crowds, then aim for the Jardin des Tuileries and find a place on Rue de Rivoli.
 There are far fewer people there than on the opposite side of the road.
 You need to exit the Metro at Palais Royal-Musée du Louvre.

 6. From quite early on, some Metro stations will be closed.
 We wanted to exit at Concorde for Place de la Concorde, but had left it too late.
 Again, plan ahead to arrive early if you're arriving by Metro, or try and stay within walking distance of the route (or hire a Vélib’ bike – here are 5 great bike rides in Paris if you have time before or after the Tour).

 7. Do be aware that there are very few access points to cross from one side of the road to the other, so don't get 'stuck' on one side if you need to get back to the other in a hurry.

-8. Try to watch La Course, the ladies' race, that happens beforehand as it really adds to the atmosphere and is quite exciting as it is a short, fast-paced race. < Does not apply for 2017, when La Course is running instead in the Alps and Marseille.
+8. Try to watch La Course, the ladies' race, that happens beforehand as it really adds to the atmosphere and is quite exciting as it is a short, fast-paced race. < Does not apply for 2018 as this will be in the Alps.